andgoldschmidt/derivative/docs/index.rst

 5. Polynomial-trend-filtered derivatives generalizing methods like total variational derivatives.

 6. Kalman derivatives find the maximum likelihood estimator for a derivative described by a Brownian motion.

+7. Kernel derivatives smooth a random process defined by its kernel (covariance).

 The goal of this package is to provide some common numerical differentiation techniques that showcase improvements that can be made on finite differences when data is noisy.